dzlab/dzlab.github.io/_posts/2025-07-13-db-perf-tuning-mcp.md

 Would you like me to help you implement any of these recommendations or dive deeper into analyzing specific tables?
 ```

+## Conclusion

+PostgreSQL performance tuning doesn't have to be a dark art reserved for database experts.
+With **pg-extras-mcp** and Claude, you now have a powerful combination that transforms complex database diagnostics into accessible, actionable insights.

+As we have seen in this article, database's performance secrets are no longer hidden in cryptic system tables; they're just a **Claude** conversation away.

+We have seen how to ask **Claude** to:
+1. Monitor cache hit ratios to determine if scaling is needed
+1. Add missing indexes based on sequential scan patterns

+You can also try to ask **Claude** to:
+1. Remove unused indexes to improve write performance
+1. Optimize NULL-heavy indexes with partial indexes
+1. Monitor locks to prevent deadlocks
+1. Manage bloat through proper vacuum configuration
+1. Regularly purge unnecessary data

+The combination of MCP tools and AI-powered analysis represents the future of database administration—where complex system knowledge becomes accessible to every developer, and performance optimization becomes a collaborative conversation rather than a specialized skill.

 ---

 _I hope you enjoyed this article, feel free to leave a comment or reach out on twitter [@bachiirc](https://twitter.com/bachiirc)._